Set up an incorporated association

 - why a committee position may become vacant

 - how to fill casual vacancies on the committee.

-A fee of $162.15 needs to be paid at time of lodgement.
 The normal processing time is 3–4 weeks, unless we need to contact you for more information.